-Most people with stroke have some changes in emotional behavior.
+Most people with brain injury have some changes in emotional behavior.
 They may have "emotional lability" or a "flat affect."
 A person's "affect" can be thought of as the way he/she expresses his/her emotions via facial expressions.